Orthopedics

 6. Instability: Feeling instability in the shoulder or elbow joint, such as frequent dislocations or subluxations (partial dislocations), could be indicative of ligament tears or joint instability disorders.

-7. Clicking sounds: Clicking, popping noises during movement of the shoulder or elbow joints may suggest issues with cartilage damage, labral tears or loose bodies within the joint space.
+7. Clicking sounds: Clicking, popping noises during movement of the shoulder or elbow joints may suggest issues with cartilage damage, labral tears or loose bodies within the joint space

-1. Rotator cuff tear: Your rotator cuff consists of muscles and tendons in your shoulder.
+1. Rotator cuff tears: Your rotator cuff consists of muscles and tendons in your shoulder.
 Tearing any of these muscles either through overusing the shoulder or falling on it can cause shoulder pain and weakness.

 2. Shoulder arthritis: Shoulder arthritis is inflammation in the shoulder joint that causes pain and trouble moving your shoulder.
 You can experience multiple types of shoulder arthritis, including:

-a.
-Avascular necrosis (AVN) where bone cells in your shoulder die due to a lack of blood flow
+• Avascular necrosis (AVN) where bone cells in your shoulder die due to a lack of blood flow

-b.
-Post-traumatic arthritis due to injuries or surgeries in the shoulder
+• Post-traumatic arthritis due to injuries or surgeries in the shoulder

-c.
-Rheumatoid arthritis, also called inflammatory arthritis, is caused by an autoimmune disorder
+• Rheumatoid arthritis, also called inflammatory arthritis, is caused by an autoimmune disorder

-d.
 Osteoarthritis, which can affect the acromioclavicular joint (the joint by your collar bone) or your glenohumeral joint (the joint where your arm meets your shoulder socket) due to wear and tear on your shoulder over time

-3. Rotator cuff arthropathy: If doctors don’t repair a rotator cuff tear, it can lead to rotator cuff arthropathy.
+If doctors don’t repair a rotator cuff tear, it can lead to rotator cuff arthropathy.
 In this condition, your shoulder bones rub together, causing irritation, pain and weakness.

 4. Proximal humerus fractures: Proximal humerus fractures are broken bones in your upper arm or shoulder.
 They can be caused by car accidents or bad falls.
 If you break your bone, you will feel pain and may not be able to move your arm at all.